Estimated Reading Time: 15 mins

 I had been applying for temporary job opportunities and landed myself a job interview due to take place the following Tuesday.

-(For those who may not know, building a life in entrepreneurship is no easy feat hence the job hunt – at some point, you can rest assured I’ll add a new category to share blogs on my full entrepreneurial journey).
+(Building a life in entrepreneurship is no easy feat hence the job hunt — at some point later, I’ll add a new category to share blogs on my full entrepreneurial journey).

-Readying my social media content ahead of my usual Sunday publishing across my TikTok, Instagram and YouTube channels, was also added to my pile of things to do.
+Preparing my social media content ahead of my usual Sunday publishing schedule across TikTok, Instagram, and YouTube was also added to the growing list of things to do.

 Image by rawpixel.com on freepik